chikeezeh/rhcsa_study_note/notes/week9.md

 #### Firewall

 A firewall is used to test the packet information of a data as it moves in and out of a server using the firewall rules.
 The rules will either allow or deny the movement of the data.
+1. Software firewall &rarr; runs on the operating system,
+2. Hardware firewall &rarr; dedicated appliance with a firewall software.